Scripting in TNTmips

 Create Custom Features and Enhancements

 TNT's geospatial scripting language (SML) supports a wide variety of customization.
 SML is used in complete stand-alone scripts, element selection queries, and all kinds of custom processes, tools, and applications.
 The context where you run a script determines the desired action or output.
+Scripts can be edited in the script editor within TNTmips or in another text editor that offers SML syntax highlighting.

 Queries & Expressions